apache/fury/docs/guide/java_object_graph_guide.md

 ```

 ### Upgrade fury
 Currently binary compatibility is ensured for minor versions only.

-For example, if you are using fury`v0.2.0`, binary compatibility will be provided if you upgrade to fury `v0.2.1`.
+For example, if you are using fury`v0.2.0`, binary compatibility will
+be provided if you upgrade to fury `v0.2.1`.
 But if upgrade to fury `v0.3.0`, no  binary compatibility are ensured.
-In order to not break binary compatibility, you
+In order to not
-need to write fury version as header to serialized data.
-For example, you can write version by:
+break binary compatibility, you need to write fury version as header to serialized data using following code:
 ```java
 MemoryBuffer buffer = xxx;
 buffer.writeVarInt(2);
 fury.serialize(buffer, obj);
 ```
-Then for deserialization, you can:
+Then for deserialization, you need:
 ```java
 MemoryBuffer buffer = xxx;
 int furyVersion = buffer.readVarInt()